Labirintami/doc/docs/ribbon/button.md

 ### Properties

-You can provide the [following properties](ribbon/api/api_button_properties.md) in the configuration object of a Button.
+You can provide the [following properties](ribbon/api/api_button_properties.md) in the configuration object of a Button control.

 ## Adding Buttons